HubSpot/Rosetta/README.md

 ## Overview

-Rosetta is a Java library that leverages [Jackson](https://github.com/FasterXML/jackson) to take the pain out of mapping objects to/from the DB, designed to integrate seamlessly with [jDBI](https://github.com/jdbi/jdbi).
+Rosetta is a Java library that leverages [Jackson](https://github.com/FasterXML/jackson) to take the pain out of mapping objects to/from the DB, designed to integrate seamlessly with [Jdbi](https://github.com/jdbi/jdbi).
 Jackson is extremely fast, endlessly configurable, and already used by many Java webapps.

-Rosetta isn't an ORM.
-It doesn't silently read and write to your database, validate input, or manage connections.
-It does two things:

-1. Binds Java objects to query parameters using a jDBI `BindingAnnotation`
-2. Maps query results back to Java objects using a jDBI `ResultSetMapperFactory`

 ## Usage

-To use with jDBI on Maven-based projects, add the following dependency:
+If you are on Jdbi 2, add the following dependency:

 ```xml
 <dependency>